darren7753/sunrise_sunset_calendar/README.md

   - This script cleans and consolidates the data per state and year (e.g., `New York_2022.xlsx`, `New York_2023.xlsx`, etc.).

 You can view all the collected data in this [Drive](https://drive.google.com/drive/folders/1Vx_xGYt3jTfDB2vFhAz-KKvUgIZDZVws?usp=sharing) folder.
-As an example, the datasets for New York (both pre and post scraping) can be seen in the following:
+As an example, the datasets for New York (both pre and post-scraping) can be seen in the following:
 <table align="center">
   <tr>
     <td align="center">